the-full-stack/fsdl-text-recognizer-2022-labs/setup/readme.md

 It is most closely associated with Python, but
 [in fact it can manage more than just Python environments](https://jakevdp.github.io/blog/2016/08/25/conda-myths-and-misconceptions/).

-To install `conda`, follow instructions at https://docs.conda.io/en/latest/miniconda.html.
+To install `conda`, follow instructions at https://conda.io/projects/conda/en/latest/user-guide/install/linux.html.
+We use Python 3.7.

 Note that you will likely need to close and re-open your terminal.
 Afterwards, you should have ability to run the `conda` command in your terminal.